-- Bicyclists may ride on all Minnesota 1 roads, except where restricted. - Bicyclists should ride on the road, and 2 must ride in the same direction as traffic. - Motorists must at all times maintain a 3 three-foot clearance when passing a bicyclist. - Bicyclists must obey all traffic control 4 signs and signals, just as motorists. - Motorists and bicyclists must yield 5 the right-of-way to each other. - Bicyclists must signal their turns and 6 should ride in a predictable manner. - Bicyclists must use headlight and rear 7 reflectors when it is dark.
+- Bicyclists may ride on all Minnesota 1 roads, except where restricted. - Bicyclists should ride on the road, and 2 must ride in the same direction as traffic. - Motorists must at all times maintain a 3 three-foot clearance when passing a bicyclist. - Bicyclists must obey all traffic control 4 signs and signals. - Motorists and bicyclists must yield 5 the right-of-way to each other. - Bicyclists must signal their turns and 6 should ride in a predictable manner. - Bicyclists must use headlight and rear 7 reflectors when it is dark.
 To increase visibility, add a rear flashing light. - Bicyclists should always wear helmets.
+8

-8 sharetheroadmn.org is a great resource for more in-depth information on these points and a summary of all Minnesota bicycle laws.
+Visit sharetheroadmn.org for more in-depth information and a summary of all Minnesota bicycle laws.

-GETTING STARTED (continued)
+GETTING STARTED